rbhachu/smartbrain-master-docker/README.md

 <br>

-**If you have no issues, you have successfully deployed a Docker Container with a fully functioning React App running an API, PostgreSQL and Redis Databases, so give yourself a pat on the back!** 👏
+**If you have no issues, you have successfully deployed a Docker Container with a fully functioning React App, running an API, PostgreSQL and Redis Databases.**<br>
+**So give yourself a pat on the back!** 👏
 </p>
 <br>